 Fear And Anxiety

-Parrots are prey animals, and they instinctively freeze or attempt to flee when afraid.
+Parrots are prey animals, so they instinctively freeze or attempt to flee when afraid.
 Captive parrots can’t fly away, so they may stand still and become silent until the danger has passed.

 Not everything that bothers parrots poses a danger to their lives.
 This means that a parrot may stop talking when bothered by one or more of the following: